vsouza/awesome-ios/README.md

 * [Sica](https://github.com/cats-oss/Sica) - Simple Interface Core Animation.
 Run type-safe animation sequencially or parallelly.
 * [fireworks](https://github.com/tomkowz/fireworks) - Fireworks effect for UIView
 * [Disintegrate](https://github.com/dbukowski/Disintegrate) - Disintegration animation inspired by THAT thing Thanos did at the end of Avengers: Infinity War.
-* [Wobbly](https://github.com/sagaya/wobbly) - Wobbly is a Library of predefined, easy to use iOS animations
+* [Wobbly](https://github.com/sagaya/wobbly) - Wobbly is a Library of predefined, easy to use iOS animations.
 ### Transition
 * [BlurryModalSegue](https://github.com/Citrrus/BlurryModalSegue) - A custom modal segue for providing a blurred overlay effect.
 * [DAExpandAnimation](https://github.com/ifitdoesntwork/DAExpandAnimation) - A custom modal transition that presents a controller with an expanding effect while sliding out the presenter remnants.